 This is something you will encounter in each trade, so it's in your best interest to find affordable fee structures.
 Fees are not standard, and one platform may charge more than another.
 Pay attention not only to exchange fees but also to those for withdrawals.

 Practically all cryptocurrency trading sites offer top digital assets, such as Bitcoin, Ethereum (ETH), and Litecoin (LTC).
 But you also want to look beyond that.
 See whether they also feature smaller cap coins and tokens that might be of interest to you.
-Once again, you want to have freedom to explore other opportunities in case you’ll be inclined to do so in the future.
+Once again, you want to have the freedom to explore other opportunities in case you’ll be inclined to do so in the future.

 Finally, you want the platform to be user-friendly and intuitive.
 Even if you end up choosing a complex exchange for experienced traders, the interface shouldn’t feel overpowering or cluttered.
 The more easily you can navigate these sites, the more efficiently you will be able to trade.